robatron/OneTesselAway/README.md

 # OneTesselAway: Real-Time Public Transit Status IoT Device

-> A real-time public transit status device featuring an LCD screen, status LEDs, and a musical alarm.
-Built with Node.js, the OneBusAway API, and a Tessel 2.
+> A real-time public transit status IoT device built with Node.js, the OneBusAway API, and a Tessel 2.

-I built a simple real-time transit board based on [OneBusAway](https://onebusaway.org/) and the [Tessel 2](https://tessel.io/).
+I built a real-time transit IoT device that tells me when my next bus will arrive.
+Built with Node.js, [OneBusAway](https://onebusaway.org/), and the [Tessel 2](https://tessel.io/).
 Why?
-Because I was tired of constantly checking my phone when waiting for the bus every morning, and because I wanted to have some fun learning about hardware programming.
+Because constantly checking my phone and the OneBusAway app every morning while waiting for the bus was annoying.
+I also wanted to challenge myself by learning new hardware programming and electronics assembly skills.

+**To learn more about how I built this, please see [OneTesselAway: Building a Real-Time Public Transit Status IoT Device](https://medium.com/@robert.mcgui/onetesselaway-public-transit-status-iot-device-70b80ab8475b)**.

 <img src="./docs/device-hero.jpg" width="300"/>